 Discretisation of the serial interval

-To apply either the Cori method or our novel simulation-based method to estimate , it is necessary to discretise the continuous serial interval distribution (which has probability density function ).
-Here, we explain how we discretise into timesteps of length 1P weeks to obtain wsP (s=1,2,… and wP, both of which are defined in the main text.
-We adapt the approach described by Cori et al. [1] (see web appendix 11 of that article) in which the serial interval is discretised into timesteps of length one.
+Here, we explain how a continuous serial interval distribution with probability density function can be discretised into timesteps of length 1P weeks to obtain wsP (s=1,2,… and wP, both of which are defined in the main text.
+We adapt the approach described by Cori et al. [1] (see web appendix 11 of that article) in which the serial interval is discretised into timesteps of length .

 We consider an infector-infectee transmission pair, with the infectee arising in the disease incidence time series data k≥2 timesteps after their infector, where each timestep is of length 1P weeks.
 Assuming that both the infector and infectee develop symptoms at a time that is uniformly distributed within those timesteps, then the probability density function of the period between their symptom onset times is